ahmedabdelaziz5/bank-system-DB-/README.md

-# bank-system-DB-
-SQL DB for bank system
+# Database for bank system

 #### note that : The documents are in PDF and TXT format and can be opened with a PDF reader or a text editor.